bitovi/academy/src/technology-consulting/5-communication.md

 - **Offline to focus:** Closing Slack to focus on deep work is great.
 Be sure to update your status to let people know why you’re offline.
 - **Out on PTO:** Include your return date in your status, e.g. “🪄 PTO, back on Thursday 2025-01-02.”

+#### Setting status updates in communication tools to indicate availability

+Using status updates in communication tools like Slack or Teams is a simple but effective way to manage expectations and prevent interruptions during times when you’re not available or need to focus.

+- **Set your status to reflect your availability:** When you’re stepping away from your desk for a break, at lunch, or at the end of the day, set your status to “Away” or “Offline.”
+This signals to others that you’re not currently available and helps manage their expectations for a response.

+- **Use “Do Not Disturb” mode during focused work:** When you need uninterrupted time to concentrate on a task, use the “Do Not Disturb” setting.
+This not only blocks notifications but also informs your team that you’re focusing on deep work.
+You can schedule “Do Not Disturb” periods during your most productive hours to maximize efficiency.

+- **Customize status messages for specific situations:** Personalize your status updates to give more context.
+For example, if you’re in a meeting, your status might read, “In a meeting until 3 PM — will respond afterward.”
+This helps others know when you’ll be available and reduces unnecessary follow-ups.

+- **Respect others’ status updates:** Encourage a culture where everyone respects these status updates.
+If a colleague is in “Do Not Disturb” mode, avoid messaging them unless it’s truly urgent.
+This mutual respect helps everyone maintain their focus and balance.

+Tips and techniques:

+- **Be consistent with status updates:** Regularly update your status in communication tools to reflect your current availability, ensuring others are informed and can plan their communications accordingly.
+- **Use specific statuses for clarity:** Instead of just “Vacation,” add details such as “PTO, back on January 2” to provide context on when you’ll be available again.
+- **Respect others’ status settings:** When you see a team member’s status indicating they’re busy or offline, respect that and avoid messaging them unless it’s urgent.

+Questions to reflect:

+- In what ways can you improve your use of status updates to manage communication expectations?

 ### Scheduling messages

 Maintaining boundaries and respecting others’ work schedules is key when working across time zones or outside regular hours.

 - **Schedule messages to maintain boundaries:** If you flex your time and work outside of normal business hours, consider scheduling your message so it appears the next day when your colleagues are likely to be active.
 - **Follow-up timing:** If you haven’t received a response after 24 hours, consider a gentle follow-up.
 Adjust the timing based on the urgency of the original message.

+#### Maintaining clear boundaries between work and personal time

+In today’s always-connected world, it’s easy for work to spill over into personal time, leading to burnout and reduced productivity.
+To maintain a healthy work-life balance, it’s essential to establish and adhere to clear boundaries between work and personal time.
+This section provides practical steps and policies to help you achieve that balance, ensuring both your well-being and your effectiveness as a consultant.

+To prevent work from encroaching on personal time, it’s important to set clear expectations about when you’re available for work-related communication.
+Here’s how you can do that effectively:

+- **Define standard working hours:** At Bitovi, you are expected to have at least TODO hours of overlap with your client.
+These are the hours when you are generally expected to be available for communication and work-related tasks.
+Ensure that these hours are communicated to clients and colleagues at the start of any project.

+- **Establish a clear after-hours communication policy:** Non-urgent communication should be avoided outside of standard working hours.
+For example, emails and messages sent after 6 PM should generally not expect a response until the next business day.
+This policy helps protect personal time and reduces the pressure to be constantly “on.”

+- **Communicate exceptions clearly:** In cases where urgent issues arise outside of normal working hours, make sure there’s a clear understanding of what constitutes an emergency and who should be contacted.
+For instance, if a system outage occurs, it might be necessary to reach out immediately, regardless of the hour.
+However, these situations should be the exception, not the norm.

+- **Set expectations with clients:** When starting a new project, clearly communicate your availability and the company’s after-hours policy to clients.
+Let them know when they can expect responses and emphasize the importance of respecting these boundaries to ensure long-term productivity and quality of work.
+For example, you might say, “I’m available from 9 AM to 6 PM, and I typically respond within two hours during these times.
+Outside of these hours, I’ll address non-urgent issues the next business day.”

+Tips and techniques:

+- **Discuss boundaries openly:** Have an upfront conversation with your team and clients about your availability and respect for personal time, and encourage them to share their preferences as well.
+- **Use delay send options:** Schedule emails or messages to be sent during regular working hours instead of immediately, especially if you find yourself working outside standard times.

+Questions to reflect:

+- How do you maintain boundaries between work and personal time in your current role?
+- What strategies can you implement to make sure your work doesn’t infringe on your personal life?

+#### Emphasizing the importance of disconnecting after work hours

+Creating a work culture that values personal time is essential for maintaining long-term productivity and well-being.
+At Bitovi, we believe in the importance of disconnecting after work hours to recharge and avoid burnout.

+- **Log off at the end of the day:** We recommend that you physically close your laptop and disconnect from work-related apps once your workday is over.
+This simple action creates a psychological boundary between work and personal time, making it easier to relax and recharge.

+- **Model healthy behavior as leaders and peers:** Managers and team leaders should model this behavior by not sending emails or messages after hours unless it’s absolutely necessary.
+When you respect these boundaries yourself, you set a positive example for your team, showing them that it’s okay to unplug and that their personal time is valued.

+- **Address clients who expect constant availability:** If you encounter a client who expects you to be available outside of your defined working hours, address this proactively.
+You might say, “I’ve noticed that you often reach out in the evenings.
+While I’m committed to supporting you, I also adhere to a work schedule that allows me to deliver my best during working hours.
+Let’s discuss how we can manage communication more effectively during the day.”
+Setting this boundary early helps manage expectations and fosters a healthier working relationship.

+Tips and techniques:

+- **Set a routine for disconnecting:** Develop a ritual, such as a short walk or closing your laptop, to signal the end of your workday and transition into personal time.
+- **Lead by example:** If you’re in a leadership position, model the behavior of disconnecting after work hours to encourage your team to do the same.
+- **Create clear boundaries with clients:** Establish clear communication boundaries with clients regarding after-hours contact, and provide them with alternative ways to address emergencies if they arise.

+Questions to reflect:

+- How do you currently separate your work and personal time?
+- What changes can you make to make sure you fully disconnect from work at the end of the day?

 ### Reminding yourself